A Versatile Low-Complexity Feedback Scheme for FDD Systems via Generative Modeling: Simulation Results

 However, assuming perfect \ac{CSI} at the \ac{MT} is not feasible.
 In the following, we consider imperfect \ac{CSI}, i.e., systems with reduced pilot overhead ($n_p \leq \Ntx$).
 In the remainder, we consider \ac{UL} training data exclusively.
 Thus, we omit writing ``UL'' in the legend from now on.

 In \Cref{fig:cbatSNR0P8_SNR15P4}(a), the $\text{SNR}=\SI{0}{dB}$ and we have $n_p=8$.
 We depict results for the conventional Lloyd codebook construction approach (cf. Section \ref{sec:conventionalscheme}), where we first estimate the channel either via \ac{OMP}~\eqref{eq:omp_est}, the \ac{LMMSE} approach~\eqref{eq:sample_cov}, or via the \ac{GMM} estimator~\eqref{eq:gmm_estimator_closed_form}, and then select a transmit covariance matrix by evaluating~\eqref{eq:codebook_index_selection} given the estimated channel: ``{{Lloyd}, $\hhat_{\text{OMP}}$}'', ``{{Lloyd}, $\hhat_{\text{LMMSE}}$}'', or ``{{Lloyd}, $\hhat_{\text{GMM}}$}'', respectively.
-As can be seen, estimating the channel via the \ac{GMM} estimator gives the best performance when considering the conventional approach.
-In contrast, with the proposed approach (cf. Section \ref{sec:proposedscheme}) denoted by ``{{GMM}, $\mby$}'', where we bypass channel estimation and directly evaluate~\eqref{eq:ecsi_index} for determining a feedback index, we achieve an even better performance as compared to any of the conventional approaches.
+Moreover, we compare to the \ac{SNR}-independent \ac{DNN} approach from \cite{TuKoBaXuUt21}, denoted by ``DNN $\mby$'', where a classifier is employed to directly map the observation to a feedback index that specifies an element from the Lloyd codebook.
+During the training phase, the \ac{DNN} was provided with input-output pairs $\{(\mbY_m=\uvect(\mby_m), k^\star_m)\}_{m=1}^M$ for an \ac{SNR} range of $\SI{0}{dB}$ to $\SI{25}{dB}$, with $\SI{5}{dB}$ steps.
+We employ random search \cite{BeBe12} to determine the hyperparameters of the \ac{DNN}.
+The \ac{DNN} consists of $D_\text{CM}$ convolutional modules, which comprise a convolutional layer, a batch normalization, and an activation function, where $D_\text{CM}$ is randomly chosen from the range $[2, 5]$.
+Each of the convolutional layers consists of $D_\text{K}$ kernels, where $D_\text{K}$ is randomly chosen within $[16, 64]$.
+After a subsequent two-dimensional max-pooling, the features are flattened, and a fully connected layer is employed with an output dimension of~$K$.
+Depending on the randomly drawn parameters, the number of \ac{DNN} parameters is at least the same as or even higher than the number of \ac{GMM} parameters, and increases with the number of pilots.
+Moreover, note that a separate \ac{DNN} per pilot configuration is needed.
+The complexity of the \ac{DNN} approach is $\mathcal{O}(K D_\text{K} \Nrx n_p)$.
+Further details can be found in \cite{TuKoBaXuUt21}.
+As can be seen, estimating the channel via the \ac{GMM} estimator gives the best performance when considering the conventional channel estimation-based approaches.
+The \ac{DNN} approach, which also does not require any codebook knowledge, similar to our proposed \ac{GMM}-based feedback scheme, achieves comparable performance as ``{{Lloyd}, $\hhat_{\text{OMP}}$}'' or ``{{Lloyd}, $\hhat_{\text{LMMSE}}$}''.
+In contrast, with the proposed approach (cf. Section \ref{sec:proposedscheme}) denoted by ``{{GMM}, $\mby$}'', where we bypass channel estimation and directly evaluate~\eqref{eq:ecsi_index} for determining a feedback index, we achieve even better performance as compared to any of the conventional approaches.
 With the curves ``{{Lloyd}, $\mbh$}'' and ``{{GMM}, $\mbh$}'', we depict the results for the utopian case of assuming perfect \ac{CSI} knowledge at the \ac{MT}.
-Although the Lloyd approach performs well if perfect \ac{CSI} is available at the \ac{MT}, the performance suffers greatly from \ac{CSI} imperfections (due to noise and low pilot overhead).
+Although the Lloyd approach performs well if perfect \ac{CSI} is available at the \ac{MT}, the performance suffers significantly from \ac{CSI} imperfections (due to noise and low pilot overhead).
 In contrast, the proposed \ac{GMM}-based feedback scheme is superior in case of imperfect \ac{CSI} available at the \ac{MT}, which resembles practical system deployments.
 A similar observation can also be made in \Cref{fig:cbatSNR0P8_SNR15P4}(b), where the $\text{SNR}=\SI{15}{dB}$ and we only have $n_p=4$ pilots.